 - Personal, professional or academic responsibilities no longer being met

 Recognizing you have a problem, and knowing when to ask for help, can be the largest struggle you face.
-Taking that first step to reach out to someone you trust, whether that be a friend, family member or doctor can be a daunting task.
+Taking that first step to reach out to someone you trust, whether that be a friend, family member, or doctor can be daunting.
 It’s important to remember that asking for help and understanding you can’t do this alone isn’t a sign of weakness.

-Alcohol Use Disorder or dependency is a disease and you are not less than because you have it.
-There are more than 16 million people in the United States that suffer from alcohol dependency.
-Most aren’t able to quit drinking on their own and will require additional help from counselors and programs designed to walk you through each step of the process.
+Alcohol Use Disorder or dependency is more common than most believe it is.
+There are more than 16 million people in the United States who suffer from alcohol dependency.
+Most can’t quit drinking on their own and will require additional help from counselors and programs designed to walk them through each step of the process.

 Recovery times vary depending on your individual needs.
-Some recoveries involve a residential treatment facility where you live on site for 30 to 90 days, while detoxing and attending daily counseling and group therapy.
-Others will be able to complete an outpatient treatment program while still living at home, as long as your home is a safe place.
-Outpatient treatment programs will require you to meet at a hospital or facility 3 to 5 days a week, 4 to 6 hours a day.
+Some recoveries involve a residential treatment facility where you live on-site for 30 to 90 days while detoxing and attending daily counseling and group therapy.
+Others will be able to complete an outpatient treatment program while still living at home, as long as their home is a safe place.
+Outpatient treatment programs will require you to meet at a hospital or facility three to five days a week, four to six hours a day.

 Support groups, such as Alcoholics Anonymous, are one of the best ways to aid your own recovery.
-These 12-step programs can offer additional support, and allow a safe outlet for you to be open about your addiction and the struggles you face.
+These 12-step programs can offer additional support and allow a safe outlet for you to be open about your addiction and share with others who are recovering about the struggles you face.

 The resources below will help you find additional information on alcohol dependency and how to find a sober path in life.